 Manually defining dashboards allows the greatest level of control over layout & functionality, and is the best starting point for most users / workgroups.
 This documentation is primarily concerned with manually defined dashboards.

 Using the labelling system allows standard dashboards to be dynamically generated across large workgroups containing devices with similar characteristics.
-For more information, contact Ardexa support, or your Account manager.
+For more information, see Labelling and Dashboards and Labelling.